willmclellarn/willmclellarn/README.md

 I spend most of my time designing AI-powered data systems: LLM + SQL layers, agent workflows, internal tools, and automation that turn messy business data into usable intelligence.

-This channel is where I share what I’m building, what breaks, and what actually holds up in production.

----

 ## Work

 I run **General Development (general.dev)** — an AI enablement studio for serious operators.